timwarnock/best-practices-and-notes/good-teams.md

 See Conway's Law

+*"Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site."*

+### Inverse Conway Maneuver

 *"Make sure the organization is compatible with the product architecture."*

-*"Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site."

 ## Refs